 The Algarve is undeniably one of the most beautiful regions of Portugal.
 With its jaw-dropping limestone cliffs, golden beaches and turquoise water, the region is blessed with a spectacular coastline attracting visitors from all over the globe.
 Besides its incredible nature, the Algarve is also known for its delicious seafood, laid-back surf culture and charming towns packed with history.

 Whether you like lounging on beaches, exploring picturesque towns or hiking in nature, I’ve put together a 5-day Algarve itinerary that will give you the perfect mix of all of these.

-The best way to see the region is to rent a car and go on an Algarve road trip.
+The best way to see the region is to rent a car or a campervan and go on an Algarve road trip.
 This way you’ll have the freedom to stop wherever you feel like and also visit the more remote areas, like the western Algarve and the mountainous interior of the region.
 Driving in the Algarve is safe and easy, and the roads are in good condition.

 Ready to start planning your 5-day Algarve road trip?
 Below, you’ll find my recommendations on the best things to do on each of the days plus tips on where to stay.
 I’ve also included a map at the end of the post, where you can find the exact locations of all the stops included in this Algarve itinerary.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

 5-day Algarve itinerary for an amazing road trip

 Day 1: Arrive in Faro, drive to Carvoeiro

 Start your trip by flying to Faro, the capital of the Algarve.
 With many connections to Lisbon as well as other large European cities, Faro Airport is the main gateway to the Algarve region.
 Alternatively, you could also fly to Lisbon and then drive to the Algarve, which is about a 2.5-hour journey.